- Video length: 2:18.

 - Close the help topic.

-- Click the Input Feature Layer drop-down list and click Campground_Buffers.
+- On the Select Layer By Location tool, click the Input Features drop-down list and click Campground_Buffers.

 - Confirm that the Relationship is set to Intersect.